-These instructions have been designed to help you heal in the shortest amount of time, and with the least amount of discomfort.
+Our Post-operative care instructions have been designed to help you heal in the shortest amount of time possible, and with the least amount of discomfort.
 We will go over these instructions with you before you leave the office.
 Please take them home and read them again.

-Swelling around the surgical area is normal.
-It will usually reach its maximum in 48 hours following surgery, and then begin slowly to subside.
-We recommend that you apply an ice bag (frozen peas or corn), or a towel wrapped around ice cubes over the treated area for 15 minutes on and 15 minutes off.
+Swelling: Swelling around the surgical area is normal.
+It will usually reach its maximum 48 hours following surgery, and then begin to slowly subside.
+We recommend that you apply an ice bag (frozen peas or corn) or a towel wrapped around ice cubes over the treated area for 15 minutes on and 15 minutes off.
 Repeat this for the first 2 days.
 A warm salt-water rinse (1/4-2/4 tsp salt per cup warm water) may then be used, if needed, to reduce the swelling.
 If you reduce the swelling, you reduce the pain.

 If there is unusual, or a large amount of swelling under the tongue such that it pushes the tongue up, proceed to the nearest hospital.

-Pain: Some discomfort is normal but usually minimal.
-Over the counter extra strength Tylenol, or 400 mg Advil, 3 or 4 times daily should ease mild discomfort.
+Pain: Some discomfort is normal but usually it is minimal.
+Over-the-counter extra strength Tylenol, or 400 mg Advil, 3 or 4 times daily should ease mild discomfort.
 For greater pain, please take the prescribed pain medication.

 Bleeding: It is normal for the saliva to be streaked with blood for a day.
-If frank bleeding is present, fold a sterile gauze into a firm wad and place it directly on the bleeding area.
+If bleeding is present, fold a sterile gauze into a firm wad and place it directly on the bleeding area.
 Maintain pressure for 20 minutes.
 If you do not have sterile gauze, a wet tea bag can be used.
 Do not rinse or spit.
-If the bleeding is continuous after this time please call the office at (403) 283 7829 or Dr. Hul’s cell number at (403) 669 4416.
+If the bleeding is continuous after this time please call the office at (403) 283-7829 or Dr. Hul’s cell number at (403) 669-4416.